Knowledge Gradient for Selection with Covariates: Consistency and Computation: Introduction

 A KG-based sampling policy for R\&S with covariates is also proposed in ~\cite{PearceBranke17}.
 The main difference here is that our treatment is more general.
 First, we allow the sampling noise to be heteroscedastic, whereas it is assumed to be constant for different locations of the same alternative in their work.
 Heteroscedasticity is of particular significance for simulation applications such as queueing systems.
 Second, we take into account possible variations in sampling cost at different locations, whereas the sampling cost is simply treated as constant everywhere in~\cite{PearceBranke17}.
 Hence, our policy, which we refer to as integrated knowledge gradient (IKG), attempts in each iteration to maximize a ``cost-adjusted'' increment in the expected value of information.
+These generalizations are straightforward when the variance of the sampling noise and the sampling cost are assumed to be known.
+We also briefly discuss and show how to deal with the case where they are unknown.

-A second main contribution of this paper is to provide a theoretical analysis of the asymptotic behavior of the IKG policy, whereas~\cite{PearceBranke17} conducted only numerical investigation.
-In particular, we prove that IKG is consistent in the sense that for any value of the covariates, the selected alternative upon termination of the policy will converge to the true best almost surely as the sampling budget grows to infinity.
+The first main contribution of this paper is to provide a theoretical analysis of the asymptotic behavior of the IKG policy, whereas~\cite{PearceBranke17} conducted only numerical investigation.
+In particular, we prove that IKG is consistent in the sense that for any value of the covariates, the selected alternative upon termination of the sampling will converge to the true best almost surely as the sampling budget grows to infinity.
+Moreover, we consider a practical variant---termed quasi-IKG---which does not require the intermediate optimization problem in each iteration of IKG to be solved exactly, and prove its consistency under mild conditions.

 Consistency of KG-type policies has been established in various settings, mostly for problems where the number of feasible solutions is finite, including R\&S~\citep{FrazierPowellDayanik08,FrazierPowellDayanik09,FrazierPowell11,MesPowellFrazier11}, and discrete optimization via simulation~\citep{XieFrazierChick16}.
 KG is also used for Bayesian optimization of continuous functions in~\cite{WuFrazier16},~\cite{PoloczekWangFrazier17}, and~\cite{WuPoloczekWilsonFrazier17}.
 However, in these papers the continuous domain is discretized first, which effectively reduces the problem to one with finite feasible solutions, in order to facilitate their asymptotic analysis.
 The finiteness of the domain is critical in the aforementioned papers, because the asymptotic analysis there boils down to proving that each feasible solution can be sampled infinitely often.
 This, by the law of large numbers, implies that the variance of the objective value estimate of each solution will converge to zero.
 Thus, the optimal solution will be identified ultimately since the uncertainty about the performances of the solutions will be removed completely in the end.